RachWalm/VolunteerVillage/README.md

 ![name](document/name-and-region.png)

-and the purple 'create' button was pressed.
+and the purple 'create app' button was pressed.

 5. In the menu navigation bar the 'settings' was selected